slu-soc5650/final-project/docs/topic.md

 ### Other Considerations
 There are a few other considerations to take into account.
 If you are a graduate student and have already identified a possible thesis topic, you may want pick a data set that is either a possible candidate for inclusion in your thesis *or*, at the very least, is conceptually related.
 You want to maximize the impact that your coursework has, so even if you are not sure whether or not the data set itself will be helpful, picking something in the same topic area will mean that your literature search can be put to use on future assignments (such as in your Research Methods course).

+### Pandemic Considerations
+I am normally flexible about accepting other data sets for the final project.
+However, because of the nature of the Spring 2021 semester, I am going to be more stringent in approving these.
+If you want to petition use an outside data set, you may.
+However, you need to be prepared to do some of the leg work on your own without the benefit of in-person support from Chris.

 ### Finding an Appropriate Data Set
 In general, you are free to use any resource to identify a suitable data set that meets the above criteria with a couple of caveats: